 B vitamins serve hundreds of important functions in your body.
 They help your body break down fats, proteins, and carbohydrates to create energy, and they influence your stress response and brain chemistry.
-Unlike other vitamins, such as vitamin C or vitamin D, there are many types of B vitamins.
-Each plays its own role in helping to maintain how your body functions.
+There are several different B vitamins, and each plays its own role in helping to maintain how your body functions.

 Because the body cannot synthesize biotin, it must be consumed through food or supplements.
-Once it is absorbed into your small and large intestine, it then moves into systemic circulation, then into the liver, and finally into the central nervous system.
 While it's possible to get enough biotin from your diet, it's common to be lacking in this nutrient.

 Symptoms of Biotin Deficiency May Include: